 Ever heard of green garlic?
 What started out as farmers thinning their rows of garlic to allow the bulbs to fully mature, has turned into a wildly popular and sought after ingredient.
 When very young, green garlic looks similar to green onions.
 As the weeks pass, they grow bigger and start to look like young leeks, eventually turning into heads of garlic.
-This photo shows both green garlic (the bottom two) and spring onions, available in red and white, purchased from the Thursday Marin Famers’ Market one week apart.
+This photo shows both green garlic (the bottom two) and spring onions, available in red and white, purchased from Full Belly Farm at the Thursday Marin Farmers’ Market one week apart.
 As you can see, both have doubled in size.

 Green garlic makes a cameo appearance for a few weeks from late winter to early spring.
 Unlike the papery skinned onions and garlic bulbs you see at the grocery store, green garlic has a short shelf life.
 Since they haven’t matured the flavor is much more mild and can be used raw without being overpowering.